PanPanV/hello_world/README.md

 Hey Guys:
-  I'm a student majoring on vehicle engeering who is trying to write code.
+  I'm a newcomer who is trying to write code.